saitaiky/notebook/docs/docs/web-development/kubernetes/operation/inspection.md

 - `"partition" : "customerA"`, `"partition" : "customerB"`
 - `"track" : "daily"`, `"track" : "weekly"`

-Show the logs combined for multiple pods based on a label that they all share.

-By default, it can only pull up to **five pods** at a time when it uses the **selector type** of pulling in the logs.
-You can always increase that, but the reality is it's taxing on the system to pull from all the different nodes these log files.

-> In production, you're going to want a third-party logging system that would collect all these logs and store them over time for quicker retrieval. like [stern](https://github.com/wercker/stern)

 ```bash
 # -w like the watch command in linux, will let it sit there and refresh every few seconds.
 $ kubectl get pods -w